 Note.
-Significant differences are in bold.
+Significant differences are noted in bold.

+†p < .1. *p < .05. **p < .01.

 Discussion

-This study focused on the influence of the ILP on QoL and depression in a wide Israeli independent older adult sample, in order to prove its' effectiveness as a health enhancing program in the older adult population.
-The World Health Organization defined health as "a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity" (WHO, 1946).
-According to this definition, mental health are well established as part of the definition of health.
-In this study most measures of the QoL questionnaire were found significantly different before and after intervention, as appose to the control group, thus proving the programs contribution to the participant's QoL and health.
+The current study examined the influence of the ILP on QoL and depressive symptoms across a broad sample of Israeli, independent older adults.
+The overall aim of the study was to demonstrate the intervention’s effectiveness as a health-enhancing program for older adults.
+The World Health Organization previously defined health as “a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity” (WHO, 1946).
+According to this interpretation of health, mental health is an integral component of the broad definition of health.
+In the current study, most components of QoL were found to increase significantly among the intervention group participants when comparing their scores before and after the intervention.
+However, QoL appeared to remain unchanged among participants in the control group, thus proving the program’s contribution to participants’ overall QoL and health.

-The ILR was adapted from the American version to suit the Israeli population and culture.
-In the modification process, protocols were developed in order to present the program contents to the participants within a group setting.
-Social isolation is recognized as one of the major public health concerns regarding healthy aging and has previously been associated with lower QoL in the older adult population (Hawton et al., 2011).
-Goll, Charlesworth and Stott (2015), have found that lack of supportive communities and lack of acceptable social opportunities were among the main barriers to social participation of older adults.
-In light of that, it is not surprising that previous studies have found positive effects of group interventions on QoL (Bar-Netzer & Bocos, 2018; Calandri, Graziano, Borghi, & Bonino, 2017; Markle‐Reid et al., 2018).
-Yalom (1995), has described several therapeutic factors that develop during group therapy, affecting the intervention outcome.
-One of the factors is group cohesiveness, when members develop a sense of belonging to the group.
-Choi and Park (2006), demonstrated the perceived therapeutic effect of this factor in their study of adults with social phobia.
-Among other group therapeutic factors, group cohesiveness was found to be rated beneficially higher by the more improved patients in the study.
+The ILR was adapted from an American version to suit the Israeli population and culture.
+During the modification process, protocols were developed in order to present the program contents to the participants within a group setting.
+Social isolation is recognized as one of the major public health concerns affecting the aging population, and previous research has shown that it is associated with lower QoL among the older adult population (Hawton et al., 2011).
+Goll and colleagues (2015) found that a lack of supportive communities and a lack of acceptable social opportunities were among the main barriers to social participation among older adults.
+In light of these findings, it is not surprising that previous studies have found positive effects of group interventions on QoL (Bar-Netzer & Bocos, 2018; Calandri et al., 2017; Markle‐Reid et al., 2018).
+Yalom (1995) described several therapeutic factors that occur during group therapy, and affect the intervention outcome.
+One of the factors he noted was group cohesiveness, which arises when members develop a sense of belonging to the group.
+Choi and Park (2006) demonstrated the perceived therapeutic effect of this factor in their study on adults with social phobia.
+As compared to other group therapeutic factors, the patients who improved the most rated group cohesiveness as most beneficial to their treatment.

-It is therefore reasonable to assume that the group dynamics during sessions have created an encouraging environment for social participation, and while building the sense of belonging among the participants – increased their QoL.
-The social social aspects of the program (Which is part of model 3), can also shed light on the increase in social relationships and the psychological domain of QoL, since this domain measured cognitive components such as learning and memory, that have been found complexly associated with social networks and social isolation (DiNapoli, Wu, & Scogin, 2014; Litwin & Stoeckel, 2016).
-As one of the Participant said at the end session: " In general, the program helped me to be even more optimistic than the person I am, and another great gift I received that I have a new friend, which I am in a just wonderful relationship with".
+It is therefore reasonable to assume that the group dynamics that occurred during the sessions created an environment that encouraged social participation, which served to build a sense of belonging among participants, and consequently increased their QoL.
+The social aspects that were covered in the program (during module 3) may have also contributed to the increase in participants’ QoL, particularly the psychological and social relationships domains.
+This may be because the psychological domain of QoL includes measurements of cognitive functioning such as learning and memory, which have been found to be complexly associated with social networks and social isolation (DiNapoli et al., 2014; Litwin & Stoeckel, 2016).
+As one of the participants stated during the final session: “In general, the program helped me to become an even more optimistic person than I was before.
+And another great gift I received is that now I have a new friend, who I have a wonderful relationship with.”